 The course covers a 3 km lap and/or a 2 km lap, with a 1 km lap for the younger juniors.
 It is a challenging course with some hills and it can be wet and muddy.
 Suits Spikes or Trail shoes (or bare feet for the brave).

-Junior runners can only run up 1 grade only, and to limit anyone to running 1 race on the day.
+Junior runners can only run up 1 grade, and we limit anyone to running 1 race on the day.

 We will be having 2 races only.
-The U11s and U 13s first off, then everybody else.
+The U 10’s and U 12’s first off, then everybody else.

 As we have no power onsite, please bring a thermos for your hot water, along with a plate for afternoon tea.

 The age grades will be sorted by age on the day, so if you are a junior or masters runner, when you register please make sure you put your age.